keithhickman07/Cookbook/sections/08-InterviewQuestions.md

 ### SQL DBs

 -   What are windowing functions?
+Allows user to look at the records before and after the selected record.
+Really useful for computing stats about a given record or records, or select the top X records per category, averages, etc.

 -   What is a stored procedure?
+A procedure that runs when triggers are met.
+Could be time, or they can be called with parameters to execute a common query or job.
+DROP TABLE, create table, select from, etc.

 -   Why would you use them?
+To avoid having to rewrite queries all the time.

 -   What are atomic attributes?
+Singular value.
+E.g. marital status.

--   Explain ACID props of a database
+-   Explain ACID props of a database Atomicity, Consistency, Isolation, Durability

 -   How to optimize queries?
+Use indexing, potentially caching, select from is structured correctly.

 -   What are the different types of JOIN (CROSS, INNER, OUTER)?
+Cross takes the entire cartesian product of both left and right tables, and for every record in the left tables, joins it to a record in the right.
+Inner can be used as a filter, but is typically used to only return records that appear in both tables.
+Outer returns all records from both tables, regardless of whether there is a key-value pair.

 -   What is the difference between Clustered Index and Non-Clustered Index - with examples?